Resonant

 The original OpenAI whisperPython package works on Mac too.
 It's a cleaner codebase for research and experimentation, with access to every official model variant.
 On Apple Silicon it's slower than whisper.cpp because it doesn't use Core ML or Metal as aggressively, but it's the reference for checking behavior and model output.

 Most people don't want to run a Python script to dictate an email.
 They want a hotkey that pops open a mic and pastes clean text where the cursor is.
-That's what apps like Resonant, SuperWhisper, VoiceInk, and MacWhisper are for — they wrap local Whisper in an actual product.
+SuperWhisper, VoiceInk, and MacWhisper are Mac apps built on local Whisper for exactly this reason — they wrap Whisper in an actual product.

 Which Whisper model should you use on Mac?